Send It to Me

 "Send It to Me" is a song by English rock and roll band the Rolling Stones featured on the 1980 album Emotional Rescue.

 Credited to Mick Jagger and Keith Richards, "Send It to Me" is largely the work of Jagger, with him saying at the time of its release, "I did it with Charlie [Watts] very early on...
 That was a good example of one, you know, we tried in all kinds of different ways, different times."
 The song is heavily influenced by reggae music, the Stones being very big fans ever since their introduction to it during the recording sessions for 1973's Goats Head Soup in Jamaica.
-Its influence is also felt on a number of earlier tracks like "Cherry Oh Baby" off Black and Blue and later Richards compositions.
-While the influence is evident, Bill Janovitz notes in his review of the song that also incorporates "...a great R&B guitar lick from Keith Richards... and then cut to a disco feel for the chorus."
-The song's lyrics deal with "...a lonely man looking for a mail-order bride," and a quite tongue-in-cheek in its approach to this subject, with Jagger invoking off-the-cuff rhymes and in an affected, drawn vocal performance:
+Its influence is also felt on a number of earlier tracks like "Cherry Oh Baby" off Black and Blue, and later Richards compositions.
+While the influence is evident, Bill Janovitz notes in his review of the song that it also incorporates "...a great R&B guitar lick from Keith Richards... and then cuts to a disco feel for the chorus."
+The song's lyrics deal with "...a lonely man looking for a mail-order bride," and a quite tongue-in-cheek in their approach to this subject, with Jagger invoking off-the-cuff rhymes and in an affected, drawn vocal performance:

 Associate producer and chief engineer Chris Kimsey remarked on the song after the album's release, "I remember it being very, very long, about twelve minutes long.
 I had to chop it down to whatever it ended up being.
 I think, in the twelve-minute version, there were like 19 or 20 verses and we just picked the last verses out and chopped it all together."